 The following are some frequently asked questions regarding our camp program.
 If you cannot find the answer to your question or would like to speak with someone in more detail, please contact us at [email protected] or give us a call at 202-715-6683.

 Camp runs from 9:00 a.m. until 3:00 p.m.
 Optional extended day programs are available before and after camp beginning at 7:30 a.m. and running until 6:00 p.m.

-We also offer semi-private lessons, which run after camp until 4:00 p.m. and foster an environment for ballplayers to continue building on the skills they have learned at camp through additional instruction and coaching.
-These hitting and pitching lessons have limited capacity, and fill well before the camp week begins.
+Semi-private lessons are also offered after camp and run until 4:00 p.m.
+These lessons foster an environment for ballplayers to continue building skills they have learned at camp through additional instruction and coaching.
+These hitting and pitching lessons have limited capacity and fill up well before the camp week begins.

 What does my ballplayer need to bring to camp?

 A Nationals Baseball & Softball Summer Camps uniform and hat will be provided to each player on the first day of camp.